 Description: Promote a newsletter via a Facebook campaign

-Hypothesis: If we explicitly ask our users to subscribe to the list in the headline, then we’ll increase conversion.
+Hypothesis: If we explicitly ask our users to subscribe to the list in the headline, then we’ll increase our conversion rate.

 Once they’re all set, you can click on Start Experiment.
 Then, in the modal popup that appears, click on Start.

-We hope this guide walked you through how to conduct your first experiment with Google Optimize.
+We hope this guide helped walk you through how to conduct your first Google Analytics A/B testing experiment with Google Optimize.

 A/B testing a landing page is a great tactic to boost your conversions.
 If you promote your landing page through Google AdWords, you should use Google Analytics for AdWords conversion tracking.